Quantcast

 Seafood platter from La Ferme des Baleines

 No need to live by the sea to enjoy the exquisite sensation of oysters straight from the producer.
-On Île de Ré , La Ferme des Baleines by Benjamin Courtadon offers deliveries to Parisians within 24 hours, watch in hand.
-The oyster baskets of incomparable finesse barely come out of the water, towards the family banquet, escorted by some difficult to find organic vegetables (sea lettuce, salicornia and maceron) and other imperial shrimps or clams.
+On the Île de Ré, La Ferme des Baleines by Benjamin Courtadon offers to deliver to Parisians within 24 hours.
+The exceptionally delicate oysters, just out of the water, accompany some hard-to-find organic plants (sea lettuce, glasswort, and hogweed) and other imperial shrimp or clams.

 The most connected: PVH